 Yes, you are allowed to be with your child during the assessment.
 However, this is not always helpful, as your presence may affect your child’s performance in subtle or unexpected ways that the psychologist cannot easily control.

-We use internationally zstandardized assessment tools, such as the Woodcock Johnson cognitive and achievement battery, the WISC and the WIAT.
-In addition, there are further tools used according to the nature of the difficulties reported, such as in depth language, auditory processing or math evaluation.
+We use internationally standardized assessment tools, such as the Woodcock Johnson cognitive and achievement battery, the WISC and the WIAT.
+In addition, there are further tools used according to the nature of the difficulties reported, such as in-depth language, auditory processing or math evaluation.
 Our psychologists are trained to use a range of assessment tools and we ensure that our resources are up to date and recently standardized.

 Typically 6-7 hours of contact with the parent, the child and the school.
 The first hour is the initial consultation, and then 3-4 hours spent with the child, followed by a feedback meeting with parents once the report is ready.
 A school meeting can be arranged if parents so wish.

 It depends.
 Usually, we request that the school fill out a set of questionnaires detailing their daily observations of the child.
 Our specialist will only conduct school-based observations if the issues reported are more behavioral than academic.
 This also helps in reducing the cost significantly.